wally1002/DD2610-Project/README.md

 ## Scribble Inpainting

-To run scribble inpainting tasks, modify the mask in the configuration file using different images from the `Irregular_mask` directory.
+To run scribble inpainting tasks, just change the task configuration file, and if you want a different scribbling mask, you can do so by modifying the mask image name in the configuration file using different images from the `Irregular_mask` directory.

 ## Configuration Files